What is API Governance? 8 API Governance Best Practices | digitalML

 • Based on HTTP Method Type, certain headers and/or response codes are required

-If your governance model is centrally located and maintained, everyone using them in your organization has one source of truth.
-It’s also easier to ensure reportability and manage exceptions at scale.
+If your governance model with all it’s exception pathways and different rule sets is centrally located and maintained, everyone using them in your organization has one source of truth.
+It’s also easier to ensure reportability and manage exceptions at scale; transparency is so important for stakeholders and users having faith in your governance process.

-3. Automate governance checks and validation for speed an enablement
+3. Automate governance checks and validation for speed and enablement

 Self-service governance means empowerment and enablement over enforcement, and helps increase productivity and speed.
-Look for a platform that replaces API style guides and rule sets held in spreadsheets etc. and manually reviewed with an offering that automates checks and validation for all your API types.
+Look for a platform (like ignite) that replaces API style guides and rule sets held in spreadsheets etc. and manually reviewed with an offering that automates checks and validation for all your API types and category.
 Even better if violations can easily be addressed directly in the platform without having to manipulate the code.
-We recently held a webinar on how our ignite platform can enable self-service governance at scale – download it here for free.
+This speeds up your governance process and frees developer time up for business logic and other big brain thinking that makes your APIs really valuable and world-class.

 4. Manage your APIs as abstracted Designs in a Holistic Catalog